Delivering to

 Problem Result

-Dishwasher too large Higher cost and wasted space
+Dishwasher too large Higher upfront cost and wasted space

 Correctly sized machine Better efficiency and smoother service

-👉 Always choose a model based on your actual daily output and peak demand, not just kitchen size.
+Always choose a model based on actual daily output and peak demand, not just kitchen size.

 Some buyers focus too heavily on purchase price and overlook what the machine will cost to run over time.

-A lower-priced dishwasher may seem like a good deal upfront, but if it uses more water, electricity, detergent, or labor time, it may cost more in the long run.
+A lower-priced dishwasher may seem attractive upfront, but if it uses more water, energy, detergent, or labor time, it may cost more in the long run.

 Cost Factor Lower-Efficiency Model Energy-Efficient Model